lanlan96/3DRM/README.md

 }
 ```
 ## Usage
-3DRM can be widely applicable on different 3D detection frameworks.
+3DRM can be widely applicable on different popular 3D detection frameworks.
 For further information about our implemention on two frameworks, please refer to the sub-directories: [OSegNet-RM](./OSegNet-RM) and [VoteNet-RM](./VoteNet-RM).

 ## Acknowledgemets